 All the jam I like isn’t even called jam most of the time.
-Until I thought about writing this I didn’t even have it straight in my head what the variations in fruit preserves boiled down to (if you’ll pardon the pun).
+Until I thought about writing this, I didn’t even have it straight in my head what the variations in fruit preserves boiled down to (if you’ll pardon the pun).

 My favourite is Lemon Curd, which certainly sits alongside the jams in my pantry, but isn’t called a jam.
-There’s egg involved, which isn’t a normal participant in the preparation of fruit jam.
+There’s an egg involved, which isn’t a normal participant in the preparation of fruit jam.

 I think what this tells me is that I rate jam with less of the whole fruit higher than the standard fruit jams.
 I’m not sure what that says about me as a person.